Life of Pi: Part three

 The third part of the novel describes a conversation between Pi and two officials from the Japanese Ministry of Transport, who are conducting an inquiry into the shipwreck.
 They meet him at the hospital in Mexico where he is recovering.
 Pi tells them his tale, but the officials reject it as unbelievable.
 Pi then offers them a second story in which he is adrift on a lifeboat not with zoo animals, but with a Taiwanese sailor with a broken leg, the ship's cook, and his own mother.
 The cook amputates the sailor's leg for use as fishing bait, and the sailor dies soon after.
-Pi and his mother are disgusted by the cook, but they cooperate with him to survive.
+The mother catches the cook eating the sailor's flesh, and Pi and his mother are disgusted by the cook, but they cooperate with him to survive.
 However, after Pi fails to catch a turtle, the cook hits him, causing his mother to hit the cook in retaliation.
 They get into a violent fight, and the cook kills Pi's mother.
 Soon after, the cook is killed by Pi, who eats him.

 The investigators note parallels between the two stories.
 They soon conclude that the hyena symbolizes the cook, the zebra the sailor, the orangutan Pi's mother, and the tiger represents Pi.
 Pi points out that neither story can be proven and neither explains the cause of the shipwreck, so he asks the officials which story they prefer: the one without animals or the one with animals.
 They finally choose the story with the animals.
 Pi thanks them and says: "And so it goes with God."
 The investigators then leave and file a report expressing belief in the first story.